Course: Genocide and Group Hostility

 Mass atrocities can be prevented, but how?
 And who is supposed to do so?

 Preventing mass atrocities before they happen is not an easy task.
 For this reason, the international community has come up with regulations and frameworks to guide prevention efforts.
-Since atrocities need time and preparation, recognizing warning signals of impending atrocities can help with their prevention.
+Since mass atrocities need time and preparation, recognizing warning signals of impending atrocities can help with their prevention.

 Early-warning indicators